 - 1. Park vehicle on a level surface, select "N" (neutral) on the pushbutton shift selector and apply parking brake. - 2.
-Wait for at least 2 minutes to allow the oil to settle; - 4.
+Wait for at least 2 minutes to allow the oil to settle; - 3.
+Press simultaneously the ▲ (Upshift) and ▼ (Downshift) arrow buttons once. - 4.
 Oil level codes are displayed once the following parameters are met: - The vehicle has been stationary for approximately 2 minutes to allow the oil to settle; - Engine at idle; - Oil at normal operating temperature, between 104°F (40°C) and 220°F (104°C); - Transmission in "N" (Neutral); - Transmission output shaft stopped; - Oil level sensor present and working. - 5.
 Correct fluid level is displayed as shown.